Local and Modern Methods of Crude Palm Oil Extraction

 Once the oil is separated from the other components of the fruit, it is mixed with the solvent and heated to facilitate the dissolution of the oil.

-The mixture is then filtered to remove any remaining solids and the solvent is then evaporated to leave behind pure crude oil palm.
+The mixture is then filtered to remove any remaining solids, and the solvent is then evaporated to leave behind pure crude oil palm.

 Advantages of the Solvent Extraction of Crude Palm Oil